From Experience: 6 Ways to Spot Accommodation Scams in Germany

 Written by Stefanie Herta

-Moving to Germany as an international student is a thrilling and once-in-a-lifetime experience.
+Moving to Germany as an international student is a thrilling and once-in-a-lifetime experience — but let’s be honest: finding accommodation can be one of the most stressful parts of the journey.

-Earlier this year, Prashant (CCP DEGIS Munich) and I were interviewed by DER SPIEGEL about our experiences navigating the German accommodation system as international students – a challenge many continue to face.
+Earlier this year, Prashant from the DEGIS Munich City Chapter and I were interviewed by DER SPIEGEL about our experiences navigating the German accommodation market as international students — a challenge many newcomers continue to face.

-Drawing from my background as a former DAAD professional and DAAD-funded international student mentor, I’ve supported countless students through Germany’s complex rental landscape, and now, I’m sharing those insights once again.
+Drawing from my background as a former DAAD marketing professional and DAAD-funded international student mentor, I’ve supported countless students through Germany’s complex rental landscape.
+Now, I’m sharing some of the most important lessons again.

-Unfortunately, accommodation scams are a growing concern, especially on fast-moving platforms like Facebook, WG-Gesucht, and eBay Kleinanzeigen.
+Unfortunately, accommodation scams remain a growing concern, especially on fast-moving platforms like Facebook, WG-Gesucht, and Kleinanzeigen.
 These scams are often cleverly disguised, emotionally exhausting, and can lead to serious financial loss.

 In this article, I’ll be providing you with clear, practical guidance on spotting accommodation scams, avoiding common pitfalls, and staying safe during your search.

-• If you’re unsure about the legitimacy of the photos, save (or screnshot!) the photo and upload it to Google Reverse Image Search.
+• If you’re unsure about the legitimacy of the photos, save (or screenshot!) the photo and upload it to Google Reverse Image Search.

 • This allows you to see if the photo has been used in other, unrelated listings with different addresses.